 Greensville County DUI While on Probation Lawyer

-If someone is charged with a DUI while on probation, being convicted of that DUI could violate their probation, lead to enhanced penalties, a more severe penalty for the DUI itself, and revocation of suspended time or other deferred sentences for the offense they were originally on probation for.
+If someone is charged with a DUI while on probation, being convicted of that drinking and driving offense could violate their probation, lead to enhanced penalties, a more severe penalty for the DUI itself, and revocation of suspended time or other deferred sentences for the offense they were originally on probation for.
 A person could violate their existing probation and have it renewed or extended, meaning they would still be on probation even after they violated it.

 The stakes are going to be raised if a person is on probation for a DUI and gets a new offense, and as a result, they face more serious punishment.
 Therefore, it is crucial for them to get in touch with a Greensville DUI while on probation lawyer as soon as possible.
-If you have received a DUI and are on probation, consult with an accomplished DUI attorney today.
+If you have been arrested, consult with an accomplished DUI attorney today.

 How the Court Treats DUIs While on Probation

 When an individual is on probation for a DUI, the court will consider the fact that their original punishment was not sufficient to deter them from being convicted for subsequent DUI.
 To the court, they have committed the same offense in the short period while they are on probation, knowing the risk of driving under the influence, yet they allowed themselves to be arrested, charged, and convicted for the same circumstances.
-A DUI while on probation can lead to significant penalties and long-term consequences.
+As an experienced attorney could further explain, being arrested for a DUI while on probation in Greensville County can lead to significant penalties and long-term consequences.

 If they are on probation for a different offense, that has a material difference in how the judge sees the case.
 On the one hand, it is a new offense while they are in probation, but it also at least shows that they are not engaged in the same behavior that led to being to them being in trouble in the first place.